Instructors

 Ms. Liz

 “I started dancing (officially) at the age of 2 years old.
 Growing up, I trained and performed with various studios, teams, and companies (including NJAD) in ballet, pointe, jazz, hip-hop, tap, dance team, and contemporary.
 I am a former member of the UAB Golden Girls dance team and a former co-captain of the Gardendale High School Rockettes.
 Over the years, I have been fortunate to take classes from many notable teachers and choreographers, including Karl Mundt, Denise Wall, Tony Dovolani, and Jennifer Britton Whitford.
-Currently, I coach and choreograph for various dance teams, including the Gardendale High School Rockettes and Mortimer Jordan High School Devilettes.
-My choreography has placed among nationally ranked dance teams at UDA, NDA, and DTU competitions.
+Currently, I coach and choreograph for various dance teams.
+My choreography has placed among nationally ranked dance teams at UDA, NDA, and DTU camps and competitions.
 I received both a BA in Broadcasting and a MA in Communication Management from UAB.
 I currently work in marketing and communications for an amazing nonprofit with an incredible mission, Red Mountain Grace.
 In my free time, I enjoy designing invitations, doing freelance graphic design and social media work for some pretty cool clients, and spending time with my husband & our two cats.
 I truly cannot fathom the person I would be without dance and NJAD.
 My instructors and coaches throughout the years have taught me invaluable life lessons, and I continue to enjoy working hard toward my growth as an instructor, coach, and choreographer.
-This will be by 16th season teaching at NJAD.”
+This will be by 17th season teaching at NJAD.”

 Ms. Sarah (Baton)